 We are not a “roughing it” type of family.
-Neither my husband nor I have never been camping, yet when I heard about glamping, I thought… well this could work!
+Neither my husband nor I have ever been camping, yet when I heard about glamping, I thought… well this could work!
 While campgrounds provide nice opportunities for camping activities with kids, we wanted to try glamping first.
 You mix the camping style with some more amenities, and I was sold.
 Sure enough, our experience glamping in Washington State was truly memorable.

 On our road trip from Seattle towards Oregon, we stopped in various places for a few days.
 It was a kid-free week and we made sure to relax, drink well and eat well.
 Our first stop outside of Seattle was to Washington’s wine country in Yakima Valley.
 The drive was scenic and a welcomed change of pace to the cityscape.
 Check out these great options for day trips outside of Seattle: